 Now, something lighter.
 Trinity Bellwoods Park is the laziest, most relaxing park in the city according to JustFly’s review.
 Featuring all kinds of green space, trails, and various athletic facilities.
 The park itself is located in Toronto’s hip Queen West neighbourhood (more on that later) meaning you are just a short walk away from cool restaurants, shops, and other attractions.

-Coming in at 553 Metres tall, The CN Tower is one of the tallest man-made structures on the planet despite being built in 1976.
+Coming in at 553 Metres tall, The CN Tower is one of the tallest man-made structures on the planet.
 The CN Tower gets its name from its former owners, Canadian National Railway.
 It is now owned by Canada Lands Company and is one of the most popular tourism destinations in Canada.
 So, what’s so cool about a really tall tower?
 The tower features numerous restaurants, glass floors, and EdgeWalk.
 If you love baseball, the Rogers Centre, home of the Toronto Blue Jays, sits in the shadow of the CN Tower.

 Canada’s most thrilling theme park, Canada’s Wonderland is home to Canada’s largest roller coasters.
 The largest coaster in Canada, Leviathan, calls Canada’s Wonderland home.
 Listed as a Giga Coaster, it features a drop of more than 300 feet and reaches speeds of 148 kilometres an hour.

 Toronto’s trendiest neighbourhood, Queen West is a hive of activity.
 With a largely youthful population, the area has become a hotspot for new restaurants, bars, and shops.
-In addition, this area is home to the aforementioned Trinity Bellwoods Park, obviously, a can’t miss spot in the area.
+Also, this area is home to the aforementioned Trinity Bellwoods Park, obviously, a can’t miss spot in the area.